CVC-FTC/CVC-FTC.github.io/README.md

 # CVC-FTC.gitbub.io

-The repo for the CVC-FTC Robotics Club website
+The repo for the Team Bob CVC-FTC Robotics Club website

 ---